-My son suggested making a simple one with star shape as replacement.
-He then go ahead to browse YouTube in order to get some inspiration on how to DIY glitter 3D star as Christmas tree topper.
+My son suggested making a simple one with star shape as a replacement.
+He then goes ahead to browse YouTube in order to get some inspiration on how to DIY glitter 3D star as a Christmas tree topper.
 He was happy to found the following video and follow the steps to make one for us to complete our Xmas tree decoration.

 Supplies NeededSpray Paint

 A pair of scissors

 Newspaper or magazine

 Step by Step Instructions1.
 Fold one of the stock papers in half then use the handle of the scissor to re-enforce the folded part.